Home in 12 Slides

 05

 My mum is a hairdresser and our downstairs has been a salon for my whole life.
 It was my mum's way of being home with us as small children.
 It was a dual space: play pen in one corner, salon everywhere else: mum's clients became a kind of family.
 Gradually, since my youngest brother went to school, it's morphed into a dual space of art studio and salon.
 Only her most loyal clients remain.
+They are starting to get old and die.
 Here are photos of my mum doing my kids' hair.
-As a kid, I'd cry after a haircut.
-My kids are thrilled.
+As a kid, I'd cry after a haircut and how ugly I thought I looked.
+My children are thrilled.

 06

-We have always eaten together as a family so the dining room is an important place.
+We have always eaten together as a family so the dining room is an important place in this house.
 We use it for craft, meals, conversations.
 These are combined photos from this visit and last visit, two years apart.

 07